algosup/2024-2025-project-1-fpga-team-8/Documents/quality_assurance/test_plan.md

 **Simulation Tool:**

 - [EDAPlayGround](edaplayground.com) - This website will be used to test throughly the code before being synthesized and deployed to hardware.
+You will need to create an account and use the following options the "Tools & Simulators" section in order to simulate all of your snippets.
   - **Simulator Used:** Icarus Verilog 12.0
   - **Compile Options:** `-Wall -g2012`
   - **Additional Tools:** Usage of EPWave to verify the state of every variable.